Efficient Constant-Factor Approximate Enumeration of Minimal Subsets for Monotone Properties with Weight Constraints: Introduction

-One of possible solutions to avoid this obstacle is due to~\cite{DBLP:journals/jcss/FaginLN03,DBLP:conf/pods/KimelfeldS06,DBLP:conf/icde/AjamiC19}.
+A common obstacle to applying these approaches to enumerate multiple (best) solutions with a monotone property $\Pi$ is that the underlying minimization problem has to be tractable since we need to find an optimal solution efficiently in the first place.
+As in Table~\ref{tab:summary}, however, many problems of finding a minimum subset satisfying $\Pi$, which we focus on in this paper, are \NP-hard.
+One of the possible solutions to avoid this obstacle is to consider approximation orders~\cite{DBLP:journals/jcss/FaginLN03,DBLP:conf/pods/KimelfeldS06,DBLP:conf/icde/AjamiC19}.
 They relaxed the rigorous definition of the output order in ranked enumeration by considering an \emph{approximation order}.
 More precisely, an enumeration algorithm outputs solutions in \emph{$\theta$-approximation order} for some $\theta \ge 1$ if, for every two solutions output by the algorithm, the cost of the former solution is not worse than $\theta$ times the cost of the latter solution.
 This notion was first introduced by Fagin \etal~\cite{DBLP:journals/jcss/FaginLN03} and enables us to find an initial solution by polynomial-time approximation algorithms.
-In particular, Ajami and Cohen~\cite{DBLP:conf/icde/AjamiC19} devised an algorithm for enumerating (weighted) set covers in $H_d$-approximation order in polynomial delay, where $d$ is the largest size of a hyperedge and $H_d$ is the sum of the first $d$ numbers in the harmonic series.
+In particular, Ajami and Cohen~\cite{DBLP:conf/icde/AjamiC19} devised an algorithm for enumerating (weighted) set covers in $H_d$-approximation order in polynomial delay, where~$d$ is the largest size of a hyperedge and $H_d$ is the sum of the first $d$ numbers in the harmonic series.
+Here, an enumeration algorithm runs in \emph{polynomial delay} if the followings are upper-bounded by a polynomial in the input size: (1) the maximum time interval between any two consecutive outputs, (2) the preprocessing time, and (3) the postprocessing time.
 However, the technique used in \cite{DBLP:conf/icde/AjamiC19} may produce \emph{non-minimal} solutions.
 These non-minimal solutions can be considered redundant in the sense that for a smallest solution $X$, there are exponentially many ``approximate'' solutions containing $X$, which can be easily obtained from $X$.
 This redundancy highly affects the overall performance of enumeration algorithms.
 They extended their algorithm so that it enumerates only minimal solutions in approximation order.
-However, the running time of this extension is no longer proven to be upper bounded by a polynomial in the number of minimal solutions.
-Our goal here is to develop enumeration algorithms such that the outputs satisfy the approximation quality requirement and the running time is upper bounded by the number of solutions.
+However, the running time of this extension is no longer proven to be upper-bounded by a polynomial in the number of minimal solutions.
+Our goal here is to develop enumeration algorithms such that the outputs satisfy the approximation quality requirement and the running time is upper-bounded by the number of solutions.